T.J.Maxx, Marshalls, and HomeGoods Partner with Brandy to Launch a Virtual Snowball Fight to Help Feed Families Facing Hunger This Holiday Season

 ABOUT FEEDING AMERICA

 Feeding America® is the largest hunger-relief organization in the United States.
-Through a network of 200 food banks and 60,000 food pantries and meal programs, we provide meals to more than 40 million people each year.
-Feeding America also supports programs that prevent food waste and improve food security among the people we serve; educates the public about the problem of hunger; and advocates for legislation that protects people from going hungry.
+Through a network of more than 200 food banks, 21 statewide food bank associations, and over 60,000 partner agencies, food pantries and meal programs, we helped provide 6.6 billion meals to tens of millions of people in need last year.
+Feeding America also supports programs that prevent food waste and improve food security among the people we serve; brings attention to the social and systemic barriers that contribute to food insecurity in our nation; and advocates for legislation that protects people from going hungry.

 Visit www.feedingamerica.org, find us on Facebook or follow us on Twitter.